LaughingLogits/AP-MAE/README.md

 - **Clustering**
 -  **Model**

-The [**Clustering**](./Clustering) directory comprises all the code for clustering attention heads as well as the code for training the CatBoost classifier.
+The [**Clustering**](./Clustering) directory comprises all the code for clustering attention heads as well as the code for training the CatBoost classifier and interventions in the model inference.

 The [**Model**](./Model) directory comprises all the code for building the *AP-MAE* model.
 This includes the model architecture and the training setup.